-Community engagement and support for those in need ('relief efforts') are key components of our corporate culture.
-For many years now, adidas has been working closely with a number of different organizations on both local and global level and has been actively supporting communities.
-All programs are built on three complementary pillars – community involvement, employee engagement and corporate giving – determined by local cultural, economic and social factors.
-Programs on company level are supplementary programs led by our Social and Environment Affairs team.
-They include activities at adidas headquarters, relief operations and projects in suppliers’ countries.
-At brand level, our programmes are aligned to the brands’ missions.
+For years, adidas has worked closely with a number of organizations on both a local and global level to actively support and positively impact communities.
+Our programs are built on three complementary pillars – community involvement, employee engagement and corporate giving – determined by local cultural, economic and social factors.
+Supplementary programs include activities at adidas headquarters, relief operations and projects in suppliers’ countries.

 COMMUNITY ENGAGEMENT AS PART OF OVERALL STRATEGY

 Our community engagement is essential to our overall approach to sustainability that focuses on three strategic ‘People’ priorities: to empower people, to improve health and to inspire action.
 These strategic priorities are supported by our corporate giving guidelines and various programs for employee and community involvement.